ToWatchList/TWL_Downloader/README.md

 Disclaimers & Other Info
 --------------------------
 These scripts use some of the private APIs from ToWatchList, which may change at any time.
 In fact, they probably will change in the future a few ways:

 1. Minor adjustments to syntax and data in provided by the API (this shouldn't affect these scripts)
 2. Bandwidth & polling limits to prevent abuse (this shouldn't affect normal use)
 3. The full data API may require a small monthly or yearly fee as part of subscription to ToWatchList's 'Pro' features

+That said, I'm the the developer of ToWatchList and use these scipts every day.
+So I plan to keep them updated if anything changes that would break them.

-Please see the [ToWatchList API Page](http://towatchlist.com/api) for more API details.
+Please see the [ToWatchList API Page](http://towatchlist.com/api) for more API details and [contact me](http://towatchlist.com/pages/contact) with any questions.